ONSdigital/sdg-indicators/_pages/accessibilitystatement.md

 This accessibility statement applies to the Office for National Statitics (ONS) Sustainable Development Goals (SDG) website.

-This website is run by the Office for National Statistics.
+This website is run by the ONS.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 *	change colours, contrast levels and fonts
 *	zoom in up to 300% without the text spilling off the screen